 It is this mindset and subsequent privatisation [personalisation] of national wealth and its use as a power bargain – as the proverbial carrot and stick – to win over support, that is at the centre of political conflicts and instability in Africa, and therefore, the threat to Africa’s political peace and stability.

-Once in power, many african politicians use their power to pamper and lavish with privileges – carrot – a small group that makes up their criminal inner circle and an extended but strictly controlled web of cronies who help and support them in the[ir] systematic and extensive theft of national wealth.
+Once in power, many African politicians use their power to pamper and lavish with privileges – carrot – a small group that makes up their criminal inner circle and an extended but strictly controlled web of cronies who help and support them in the[ir] systematic and extensive theft of national wealth.
 At the same time, they ring-fence, as punishment – stick – everyone else who do not submit to their rule[rulership] and whims – often marked with brutality, out of access to collective national wealth.

-Too often, the fight for freedom and the liberation of the people – the masses – promoted by many power ambitious Africans as the motivation for political fighting and conflicts are, to a great extent false claims, except only for the liberation of and freedom for a small group – those at the forefront – to gain and control access to and control and steal what is otherwise collective national wealth.
+Too often, the fight for freedom and the liberation of the people – the masses – promoted by many power ambitious Africans as the motivation and justification for political fighting and conflicts are, to a great extent, false claims except only for the liberation of and freedom for a small group – those at the forefront – to gain and control access to and steal what is otherwise collective national wealth.
 Other than that, the reality is that these are mere pretexts that soon get flushed down the political gutters as personal interests, of the powerful – no more or less than a notoriously greedy and ruthless clique at the top of the power structure – take priority.

 Government [sanctioned] corruption motivated by the desire to maintain power.